Skip to main content

 "webhook_url": "https://hooks.slack.com/services/YOUR/SLACK/WEBHOOK",

-"message": "🚗 {{trigger.device_name}} entered {{trigger.geofence_name}}",
+"message": "🚗 {{trigger.device_name}} entered {{trigger.geofence_name}}"

 }